MrsmLisa/connecting-comics/README.md

 **Imagery**

-The images used on the page are a mix of photos from Freepik and Unsplash and the AI image generating site  Image Generator.
+The images used on the page are a mix of photos from Freepik and the AI image generating site Image Generator.
 The comic bubbles in the header is from Freepik.

 **Wireframes**